Site users frequently question the usefulness of LinkedIn as a professional platform.

 Only when individuals and companies actively participate in LinkedIn careers can they expect to see results.

 When speaking of meaningful interaction, this translates into actively identifying jobs or candidates, contacting them via messages or by phone, that you can reap results.

-LinkedIn careers are also a positive place to start researching companies to check whether you are interested in applying for openings.
+LinkedIn careers (see also our article on posting a job on LinkedIn) are also a positive place to start researching companies to check whether you are interested in applying for openings.
 LinkedIn can also reap benefits if you’re prepared to invest time and effort into building an active network.

 Beyond becoming actively involved with what is essentially a social media platform for work expertise, you probably won’t find LinkedIn careers that useful.